Create, Edit, and Convert PowerPoint Presentations with Aspose.Slides for C++

 Convert presentations to standard formats

-Manage built-in & custom document properties
+Manage built-in and custom document properties

-Add, format & manipulate charts
+Add, format, and manipulate charts

-Add, format & manipulate shapes
+Add, format, and manipulate shapes

-Add, format & manipulate slides
+Add, format, and manipulate slides

-Add, format & manipulate text
+Add, format, and manipulate text

-Add, format & manipulate tables
+Add, format, and manipulate tables

-Export presentations to PDF & XPS
+Export presentations to PDF and XPS

 Export slides in SVG format